 7. You Have Giardiasis

 I've had personal experience with this one; in 1998, the water supply in Sydney, Australia, where I was born, was contaminated with Giardia intestinalis parasites, and all water from taps had to be boiled before it was safe to drink.
-Giardiasis is a particularly nasty gastrointestinal condition that needs to be treated by antibiotics to kill the parasites in your digestive system, and it's normally caught through drinking water or cross-contamination.
+Giardiasis is a particularly nasty gastrointestinal condition that needs to be treated by antibiotics to eliminate the parasites in your digestive system, and it's normally caught through drinking water or cross-contamination.
 Trust me, you'll know if you've got it: its main hallmark is violent diarrhea.

 8. You Have Irritable Bowel Syndrome

 Ah, the very common IBS.
 This genuinely lovely disease doesn't just feature flatulence on its own: it combines severe digestive system sensitivity (usually in the large intestine) with abdominal cramps, bloating, diarrhea, and constipation.
 It's often lifelong and seems to possibly have a genetic component, though it's not entirely clear what causes it yet.
 Up to 20 percent of the Western world might suffer from it, though, so you're definitely not on your own if this is your final diagnosis.

 9. You Might Be Going Through Hormonal Shifts